What are the benefits of a CSF?

 What does it cost?

 Our share calculator will help you decide what size share you will need for the year.
-Membership shares start at $200 and are available in any size in $100 increments.
-Your pre-purchased share becomes your credit and each time you collect seafood, the dollar value is subtracted from the total.
+Membership shares start at $100 for new members and $200 for returning members and are available in $100 increments above those minimums.
+Your pre-purchased share becomes your credit and each time you collect seafood, the dollar value is subtracted from your total.

 INSIDER EARLY BIRD